-Ventura Unified School District is the third largest district in the county and located on the California coastline, 63 miles northwest of Los Angeles.
-More than 16,000 students in grades transitional kindergarten through twelve receive a rigorous, standards-based curriculum from dedicated and highly qualified professionals.
+Ventura Unified School District is the third largest district in the county and located on As part of the Local Control Funding the California coastline, 63 miles northwest of Los Angeles.
+More than 16,000 students in grades transitional kindergarten through twelve receive a rigorous, standardsbased curriculum from dedicated and highly qualified professionals.
 The district is comprised of 17 elementary schools, 4 middle schools, and 5 high schools.